orbitalchicken/Roadmap/README.md

 KDE
 ---
-	rel_notes: Add samba-mounter to new features page for KDE [Fixed] mintstick KDE action shows also for DVD and floppy disks
+	[Fixed] mintstick KDE action shows also for DVD and floppy disks

 Xfce
 ----
-    Xfce doesn't seem to detect DVD insertion, doesn't run VLC Can't use the trash in live mode
+    Xfce doesn't seem to detect DVD insertion, doesn't run VLC (works in 32bit, not 64bit) Can't use the trash in live mode
 	There are no GTK bookmarks by default